shoebbagwan/rag-chatbot/README.md

 ## 🐛 Common Issues

 **Rate limit error (RESOURCE_EXHAUSTED)**
 > The free Gemini tier allows 100 requests/min.
-The ingestion script handles this automatically with retry logic.
-Just let it run.
+The ingestion script handles this automatically with retry logic just let it run.

 **API key not found**
 > Make sure `.env` file exists in the project root with `GOOGLE_API_KEY=your_key`